- We currently have five Geography tutors, ensuring a good tutor to student ratio

 - The College guarantees accommodation (mostly en-suite / shared bathroom between two) for at least the first two years, and almost everyone can live in during their third year

-- Keble is conveniently located a few minutes’ walk from the Geography department (where lectures are held), is directly opposite the main library and is close to the centre of Oxford
+- Keble is conveniently located just a few minutes’ walk from the Geography department (where lectures are held), stands directly opposite the main geography library, and is extremely close to the centre of Oxford